Raijeee/SleepSync/README.md

 ## Proposed Solution:

 ### Design Statement
 I will design and make an app that tracks the date, duration, quality (out of 10), and location of sleep for my client who is my roommate, Ryu Koshiba.
 The application will be able to keep track of all sleep stats via the use of a login system.
-To ensure security and privacy, the login system will have a hsing system to secure everyones password and will all be saved in a local database using SQLite.
+To ensure security and privacy, the login system will have a hashing system to secure everyones password and will all be saved in a local database using SQLite.
 The application will have a GUI so that users can easily guide themselves throughout the app with mouse clicks.
 This all will be created using the Python 3.x language with the help of KivyMD for GUI construction.
 All code will be created and developed on the application, Pycharm.
 This app will take 4 weeks to complete and will be evaluated according to the criteria.

 ## Justification